 Disclosure: I may receive commissions for purchases made through links in this post.

 Planning curriculum for your child can be overwhelming, to say the least.
+Ask these 7 questions and keep it simple!

 A simple search through Google and a few keystrokes later you can be drowning with choices.